Last updated on April 17th, 2023 at 09:25 am

 Aus is a great place for relaxing, stargazing and admiring the scenery – the mountains and sunsets are incredible.

 We didn’t stay in the town itself, but at Klein Aus Vista, a beautiful farm surrounded by the Aus Mountains.
-Many people visit the area in June and July to see the pretty flowers that bloom around July and august.
-We just caught the tail end of them this time.
+Many people visit the area in June and July to see the pretty wild flowers that bloom in the area at that time.
+We just caught the tail end of them in August.

 Whilst they are cool to see especially if you know the mystery surrounding how they came to be, don’t be super disappointed if you don’t see them, they do just look like regular horses.

 Luderitz is a pretty, German colonial town on the Atlantic coast.
 There isn’t a lot there and so it is easily explored by foot.
 The main points of interest are Felsen Kirche, an Evangelical Lutheran Church, the colourful buildings on Kirch Street and the harbour.
 We also had a lovely stop for lunch at the Garden Cafe.

 For those who like the water, you can take a boat trip out to Halifax Island where you can see jackass penguins and Cape fur seals and sometimes even dolphins and whales!
 The boat trips leave early in the morning, so there is usually time to make it for the second scheduled tour at Kolmanskop.

 Kolmanskop lies in the Sperrgebiet (which means the Prohibited Area) between Aus and Luderitz.
 The once-lucrative diamond mining town was abandoned when bigger and better diamonds were found elsewhere and is now a ghost town.

 There is an air of mystery to the place that was made famous by the many photographers who flock there to take pictures of the eerie, abandoned buildings that are slowly being reclaimed by the desert, but I’m going to be honest, I don’t love Kolmanskop.